The Northwest Passage – In the Wake of the Great Explorers

 -

-The Northwest Passage - In the Wake of the Great Explorers
+The Northwest Passage – Through the Arctic Labyrinth

-- Experience the Canadian High Arctic in the Northwest Passage and also Greenland
+- Experience the Canadian High Arctic in the Northwest Passage, and Greenland

 - Discover UNESCO-listed sites, Inuit settlements, and Arctic wildlife